sopra-fs23-group-27/sopra-fs23-group-27-server/README.md

 Whether you're a beginner or a dedicated flag enthusiast, FlagMania offers an immersive and entertaining experience that will keep you engaged for hours.
 With its user-friendly interface and diverse range of flags from all over the world, this game is the perfect choice to expand your cultural knowledge and become a master at identifying flags.

 So, what are you waiting for?
-Unleash your inner adventurer and test your flag knowledge.
+Unleash your inner adventurer and test your flag knowledge [here](https://sopra-fs23-group-27-client.oa.r.appspot.com/).
 Get ready to explore the fascinating world of flags and become the ultimate FlagMania champion!

 ## Requirements
 1. **Stable Internet Connection**: FlagMania is an online game, players will need a stable internet connection to play.
 We recommend a minimum internet speed of 5 Mbps for a smooth and seamless gameplay experience.